rephluX/laravel-pagetitle/README.md

 ## Version 2.0

 If you still use PHP 7.0 or 5.6 you need to use version 1.0 of this package.
 Version 2.0 and above is only compatible with PHP 7.1 or newer.
+Version 3.0 and above is only compatible with PHP 7.4 or newer.

 Version 2.0 of this package is also compatible with Laravel 5.5 and newer.

+Version 3.0 of this package is also compatible with Laravel 6.0 and newer.

-## Useage
+## Usage

- To simple add a single page title, call the appropiate `add()` method with passing a string as a parameter:
+To add a single page title, call the appropriate `add()` method with passing a string as a parameter:

 ```php
 public function index()